River’s Edge Water Quality Improvement Project

 Where are additional wells being drilled?
 As an adjacent property owner with a large well for for over 35 years, what assurance do we have that you will not affect our well

-Jtiglmann asked 4 months ago
+Jtiglmann asked about 1 year ago

 Please refer to the Document Library of the project Get Involved page to find a map showing the existing and preliminary proposed well site locations in River’s Edge.
 Additional wells in the service area would be drilled into the same aquifer that the current production wells access.
 We are not planning to withdraw any additional water from the aquifer we are currently drawing from, rather the same amount but from distributed locations throughout the aquifer.
 The provincial government, through the groundwater licensing and protection regulations, has jurisdiction over groundwater allocation.

-Page last updated: 01 Nov 2024, 02:55 PM
+Page last updated: 16 Sep 2025, 02:24 PM